mindspore-ai/docs/docs/mindspore/programming_guide/source_en/context.md

 ## Execution Mode Management

 MindSpore supports two running modes: Graph and PyNative.
+By default, MindSpore is in Graph mode.
+Graph mode is the main mode of MindSpore, while PyNative mode is mainly used for debugging.

 - `GRAPH_MODE`: static graph mode or graph mode.
 In this mode, the neural network model is compiled into an entire graph, and then the graph is delivered for execution.
 This mode uses graph optimization to improve the running performance and facilitates large-scale deployment and cross-platform running.